alexpena5635/Covid-Updates/README.md

 ### Application
 The Android application built with Java runs through multiple steps when launched.

-The gps coordinates of a user's phone are retrieved, and sent to the [Nomatim API](https://nominatim.org/release-docs/latest/api/Overview/) to lookup the corresponding state and county.
-The data is sent back as a JSON response, and is parsed in the app.
+The GPS coordinates of a user's phone are retrieved and sent to the [Nomatim API](https://nominatim.org/release-docs/latest/api/Overview/) to look up the corresponding state and county.
+The data is sent back as a JSON response and is parsed in the app.
 Once the state and county are extracted, then these are combined with the server URL to hit the API endpoint (`api/Idaho/ada`).

-The JSON response from the server is then parsed through, and the data is displayed on screen, along with the current location.
+The JSON response from the server is then parsed through, and the data is displayed on the screen, along with the current location.

 <br>